OpenwaterHealth/opw_bloodflow_gen1_hw/README.md

 ### Prerequisites

 Various assembly and test equipment items are needed to build the blood flow device.
-See [Manufacturing](#manufacturing) for detail.
+See repo for test and calibration equipment.

 ### Usage

-See the [Openwater Blood Flow Gen 2 Software](link) repo for required software, (link) for User Manual, and [Openwater Blood Flow Gen 2 Analysis](link) for data analysis tools.
+See the Qpenwater repo for required software, for User Manual.

 ## Contributing